fsvreddit/reputatorbot/README.md

 ### Version 1.4.9

 * Add feature to optionally notify a user who has been awarded a point
+* Internal efficiency changes

 ### Version 1.4.8

 * No user facing changes.
-Check frequency reduced to 28 days, Devvit version bump and internal code improvements.
+Check frequency reduced to once per 28 days, Devvit version bump and internal code improvements

 ### Version 1.4